Access

 Other useful tips

 Under “settings”→”general”, you will find the translation tool.
-I would recommend turning this on, since many “mini-apps” don’t have translations.
+I’d recommend turning this on, since many mini-apps don’t have translations.

-For example, if you want to order from Heytea within Alipay, what might be a difficult task without Chinese knowledge is now more manageable (the UX suffers but let’s ignore that).
+For example, if you want to order from Heytea within Alipay, what might be a difficult task without Chinese knowledge is now more manageable.

 Alipay and WeChat have almost identical mini app availabilities.
 I’d recommend using Alipay simply because of the translations feature.